 Baby African Grey Congo Parrot

 Tame, young, talking Baby African Grey Congo Parrot for sale.
 6 Months old male and female.
-Our African Grey Parrot babies are people and flock socialized, and make some entertaining sounds and talking.
+Our African Grey Parrot babies/ african grey parrot for sale are people and flock socialized, and make some entertaining sounds and talking.
 Their diet consists of sprouts, veggies, fruits, seeds and pellets.
 For them to develop their full potential they have a huge aviary to learn how to fly and navigate well.
 This is very important for brain development, muscle tone, heart health, lungs, etc. They should always have access to lots of swings and toys.
 They will come with free toys and a manual on how to take care of a parrot / raise a baby parrot.

 All of our baby African grey parrot available for sale come with an extensive health guarantee: We guarantee that the bird you are acquiring is free from any harmful diseases and does not have excessive amounts of any harmful bacteria.